ithinkandicode/door-kickers-action-squad-mods/MODS/Working Directory/README.md

 - [Level Pack](https://steamcommunity.com/sharedfiles/filedetails/?id=1980275432) (requires setup, see mod description)
 - [Weapon Pack](https://steamcommunity.com/sharedfiles/filedetails/?id=1970000194)

-Used to test everything and retain balance.
+Used to test everything.
 Not meant for public use, probably has bugs and weird unreleased features.